Skip to main content

 As the new mortgage regulations –reducing the maximum amortization to 30 years from 35 years and the refinancing maximum to 85% from 90% of home value, and freezing government-backed insurance on Home Equity Lines of Credit (HELOCs) – were introduced to curb distressing levels of Canadian household debt, the low benchmark rate can continue to act as a stimulus while discouraging excessive mortgage debt.

 Superfluous borrowing at low interest rates is not sustainable, and the new mortgage regulations will encourage Canadian households to save more.
-On the other hand, economic stimulus remains intact with the low 1% benchmark interest rate.
+On the other hand, economic stimulus remains intact with the low 1% benchmark interest rate, and no Bank of Canada interest rate hike anywhere on the horizon.

 Carney also previewed his Monetary Policy Update, to be released tomorrow, during the interest rate announcement, with the Canadian economy expected to grow 2.4% this year and 2.8% in 2012.